Justin7933/fitnesstracker/README.md

 As a User

 ### I want to
-  Create a budget tracker
+  Create a fitness tracker

 ### So that
-I can see my budget on and offline the internet
+I can see my fitness workouts in one place

 ## links
 *Here* is the deployed heroku site: https://glacial-inlet-02418.herokuapp.com/<p>